Prediction Theory for Stationary Functional Time Series

+\ni {\it 2.
+Numerics} \\ \i The three-step procedure above thus amounts substantially to\\ (i) {\it discretization} of the infinite-dimensional process (random curves) $Y$ in $(CR)$ to random $d$-vectors for suitably chosen $d$; \\ (ii){\it prediction} by finite-dimensional methods [Bin2] (e.g., the Levinson-Durbin algorithm); \\ (iii) {\it smoothing} (e.g., spline interpolation with a roughness penalty) to return to the infinite-dimensional setting. \\ See also Hyndman and Shang [HynS1], [HynS2]. \\ \i Use of the Karhunen-Lo`eve expansion here [MarR, \S 5.3], [GinN, Th.
+2.6.10] (as in [AueNH] above) effectively specialises to the Gaussian case.
+Such methods can be extremely effective (for background see e.g. [BinS1], [BinS2] and the references there); how appropriate they are in a particular case will depend on context. \\ {\it Kernel methods} \\ \i Kernel methods, commonly used in machine learning, have recently been advocated for functional prediction by Hashimoto et al. [Has1], [Has2]. \\

-\ni {\bf 6.
+\ni {\bf 7.
 Complements} \\

 \ni {\it 1.
 The deterministic case} \\ \i When the Szeg\H{o} condition $(Sz)$ fails (e.g., when the density is absent -- $F_a = 0$ in the notation of \S 3), the entire process is `bad', and consists entirely of `echoes of the remote past'.
 In the scalar case (for simplicity): the variance ${\s}_n^2$ of the best linear predictor based on the last $n$ readings decreases to ${\s}^2 = 0$.
-The interesting question of how fast was addressed long ago by Rosenblatt [Ros].
-The question is still topical; see Babayan, Ginovyan and Taqqu [BabGT]. \\ {\it 2.
-Model spaces} \\ \i Again in the scalar case first for simplicity: the (unilateral, forward) {\it shift} $S$ (time $n \mapsto n+1$) is represented on the Hardy space $H^2$ by
+The interesting question of how fast was addressed long ago by Rosenblatt [Ros], and more recently by Babayan, Ginovyan and Taqqu [BabGT]. \\